Interview with Jérome Vanier, Director of Tennis Club de Lyon, former professional tennis player.

 - Do you think they are putting all the necessary means to develop this new sport of rackets?

-No, I do not think so.
-I think, first of all, that it is a political coup.
-They may have seen that there were a lot of tennis players stopping and going towards the padel.
-They had a certain fear of losing their million licensees.
-It is a way of recovering licenses and of having political power.
-They have recovered a "small" sport which initially would not give them too much shade.
-It's a bit like the economy: we buy a small box, it costs us money, but they won't bother us.
-(A sort of mastery of the situation).
+No, I don't think so.
+I think, first of all, that it's a political move.
+They may have seen that there were a lot of tennis players who were stopping and going to padel.
+They were somewhat afraid of losing their million licensees.
+It's a way of recovering licenses and having political power.
+They recovered a "small" sport that initially wouldn't overshadow them too much.
+It's a bit like economics: we buy a small company, it costs us money but they're not going to bother us.
+(A sort of control of the situation).

 - Is it possible in the medium term to have a reputation as important as in Spain?
 In terms of courts, practitioners and even licensees?

-Well already there is a more sympathetic climate.
-Even though, I have met people who like to play in it, I find that it is a sport where you can play indoors, but the padel is nicer on the outside.
-This may be a problem for Esprit Padel which has only indoor courts and in an environment not very well placed (Saint-Priest).
+Well, first of all, there is a more friendly atmosphere.
+Even though I met people who liked playing inside, I think it is a sport where you can play indoors, but padel is more fun outside.
+Maybe that is a problem for Esprit Padel which has only indoor courts and in an environment not very well placed (Saint-Priest).

--In Spain we see that there are definitely more licensees padel than tennis licensees, more practitioners padel than tennis players.
-Would that be possible in France or is tennis still too inked?
+-In Spain we see that there are more padel players than tennis players, more padel players than tennis players.
+Would this be possible in France or is tennis still too entrenched?

 JV: I don't know their development exactly.
 But yes, it's private… The problem with the clubs is as I said, they are dependent on the municipalities and cannot develop fully.
 Ok, we are putting on courts because there is demand, but in 10/15 years… who is paying for the renovations?
 But then, it's fun, friendly.
 But hey compared to Spain, I remain perplexed in terms of development.